1973 Dime Value Checker: Errors List, “D”, “S” & No Mint Mark Worth

 The Easy Way to Know Your 1973 Dime Value

-Exploring your 1973 dime’s value requires checking three key factors: mint mark location (above the date), overall condition, and strike quality including Full Bands designation on the torch.
+Exploring your 1973 dime’s value requires checking three key factors: mint mark location (above the date on the obverse), overall condition, and strike quality including the Full Bands (FB) designation on the torch.
 Circulated examples typically range from face value to a few dollars, while uncirculated specimens in MS65+ grades can command hundreds of dollars or more.

 1973 Dime Value Guides